Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 existing data format such as PCAP [@pcap] or C-DNS [@RFC8618] that can be used as input to existing analysis tools.
 In that case, use of a format-preserving technique is essential.
-This, though, is not cost-free - several authors (e.g. [@Brenker-and-Arnes] have observed that, as the entropy in an IPv4 address is limited, given a de-identified log from a target, if an attacker is capable of ensuring packets are captured by the target and the attacker can send forged traffic
+This, though, is not cost-free - several authors (e.g., [@Brenker-and-Arnes] have observed that, as the entropy in an IPv4 address is limited, given a de-identified log from a target, if an attacker is capable of ensuring packets are captured by the target and the attacker can send forged traffic